A stableness of resistance model for nonresponse adjustment with callback data: Semiparametric theory and doubly robust estimation

-\end{theorem} From Theorem \ref{thm:eif}, the semiparametric efficiency bound for estimating $\mu$ in $\M_\npr$ is $E\{ \IF(O;\mu)^2\}$.
+From Theorem \ref{thm:eif}, the semiparametric efficiency bound for estimating $\mu$ in $\M_\npr$ is $E\{ \IF(O;\mu)^2\}$.
 A locally efficient estimator attaining this semiparametric efficiency bound can be constructed by plugging nuisance estimators of $\pi_1, \pi_2, E(\cdot\mid R_2=0,X)$ that converge sufficiently fast into the efficient influence function and then solving $\hat E\{\IF(O;\mu)\}=0$.
-However, if $X$ has more than two continuous components, one cannot be confident that these nuisance parameters can either be modeled correctly or estimated nonparametrically at rates that are sufficiently fast.
+However, one may not be confident that these nuisance parameters can be modeled correctly.
 It is therefore of interest to develop a doubly robust estimation approach, which delivers valid inferences about the outcome mean provided that a subset but not necessarily all low dimensional models for the nuisance parameters are specified correctly.